Simple Tender Tasty Turkey

-Roasted turkey is my favorite part of the holidays and I don’t get tired of it just after Thanksgiving, no way, while I will still bake a ham for Christmas, I want a turkey as well!
+Roasted turkey is my favorite part of the holidays and I don’t get tired of it just after Thanksgiving, no way, while I will still bake a spiral ham for Christmas, I want a turkey as well!
 How about you?
 What’s your favorite holiday dish?

-How to Thaw A FROZEN TURKEY
+How to Thaw a Frozen Turkey

 - Give yourself plenty of time!